 Cisco Adaptive Security Device Manager (ASDM), version 7.5.1

-Splunk Enterprise 7.x or later (installed as all-in-one on any supported linux, CentOS preferred)
+Splunk Enterprise 7.x or later (installed as all-in-one on any supported Linux platform; CentOS preferred)

-The Cisco AnyConnect Network Visibility Module provides a continuous feed of high-value endpoint telemetry.
-NVM empowers organizations to see endpoint and user behavior on their network, collects flows from endpoints both on and off-premise along with valuable contexts like users, applications, devices, locations, and destinations.
+The Cisco AnyConnect NVM provides a continuous feed of high-value endpoint telemetry that enables organizations to see endpoint and user behavior on their network.
+NVM collects flows from endpoints both on- and off-premise, along with valuable contexts like users, applications, devices, locations, and destinations.
 Splunk Enterprise consumes the telemetry data and provides the analytics capabilities and reports.

-This technote is a configuration example for AnyConnect NVM with Splunk Enterprise as part of the new CESA solution.
+This technote is a configuration example for AnyConnect NVM with Splunk Enterprise as part of the new Cisco Endpoint Security Analytics (CESA) solution.

-IPFIX is an IETF protocol to define a standard for exporting IP flow information for various purposes like accounting/auditing/security.
-IPFIX is based on Cisco NetFlow protocol v9, though not directly compatible.
-Cisco nvzFlow is a protocol specification based on the IPFIX protocol.
-By design, IPFIX is an extensible protocol allowing one to define new parameters to convey information.
-Cisco nvzFlow protocol extends the IPFIX standard and defines new Information Elements as well as defines a standard set of IPFIX templates that are conveyed as part of the telemetry used by AnyConnect NVM.
+IPFIX is an IETF protocol that defines a standard for the export of IP flow information for various purposes such as accounting, auditing, and security.
+IPFIX is based on Cisco NetFlow protocol v9, although they are not directly compatible.
+Cisco nvzFlow is a protocol specification that is based on the IPFIX protocol.
+By design, IPFIX is an extensible protocol that allows you to define new parameters to convey information.
+Cisco nvzFlow protocol extends the IPFIX standard and defines new Information Elements.
+The protocol also defines a standard set of IPFIX templates that are conveyed as part of the telemetry used by AnyConnect NVM.

 A collector is a server that receives and stores IPFIX data.
 It can then feed this data to Splunk.